Commercial Helicopter Pilot Training

 - And So Much More

 The FAA minimum required hours for a Part 141 Commercial Pilot Certificate is 30 hours of ground training and 115 of flight training.
 At least 20 of those hours must be completed with a flight instructor, but the actual amount of time spent on dual training will depend on any extra training modules you choose.
-We do have an option for a commercial/instrument course that can increase your efficiency during this training.
+Our commercial helicopter pilot school also includes an option for a commercial/instrument course that can increase your efficiency during this training.